Dartanlla/OWS/DOCKER.md

     ```shell
     sudo docker-compose -f docker-compose.yml -f docker-compose.override.linux.yml up -d --build --force-recreate
     ```
+5. Complete the **Update your MSSQL Database** section below.
+6. Complete the **Create Api Key** section below.

+# Update your MSSQL Database
+1. Open SQL Server Management Studio or Azure Data Studio and connect to localhost with sa / yourStrong(!)Password
+2. Run the following SQL statement against the Open World Server database.

+    ```sql
+    SELECT * FROM OWSVersion
+    ```
+3. Compare the OWSDBVersion returned with the SQL update scripts in the Databases\MSSQL\UpdateScriptsFolder to see which ones to run.
+4. The update scripts have From[Someversion]To[SomeVersion] in the name.
+Run them in order starting with the From[SomeVersion] that matches your OWSDBVersion from the previous step.

 # Create Api Key
 1. Open SQL Server Management Studio or Azure Data Studio and connect to localhost with sa / yourStrong(!)Password